giulioisac/giulioisac.github.io/content/gene-flow.md

 \[ X_i(t+\Delta t) = \sum_{j=1}^n A_{ij}\, X_j(t) + \eta_i \]

 where \(A\) is a right-stochastic matrix, its elements non-negative and summing to one within each row, and \(\eta_i\) is genetic drift, about which we need to know nothing at all except that its expectation vanishes.
 The deterministic term is linear because under neutrality the frequency of any union of lineages must obey the same evolution equation, and because the conditional expectation of a neutral frequency is extensive: starting with half as many mutants is expected to lead to half as many mutants later.
 The coefficient \(A_{ij}\) is the proportion of individuals in population \(i\) that originated from population \(j\) during the interval, the fraction of \(i\) replaced by migrants from \(j\).
-Read epidemiologically it is the proportion of infections that \(i\) imports from \(j\), which is why the COVID work calls \(A\) the importation-rate matrix and the ancient DNA work the backward-migration matrix.
+Read epidemiologically it is the proportion of infections that \(i\) imports from \(j\), which is why the COVID work{{cite: okada2025}} calls \(A\) the importation-rate matrix and the ancient DNA work{{cite: isacchini2026}} the migration matrix.

-That name points at an equally important dual interpretation, the one that appears when we start from a sampled genome and follow its lineage of ancestors backward in time.
-The rows of \(A\) are probability distributions, and \(A_{ij}\) is the probability that the lineage jumps from \(i\) to \(j\) as time is run backward across the interval.
-One set of numbers describes both the migration and the genealogy.
+The same matrix can be read in the opposite direction of time, and that reading is worth having.
+Take a genome sampled in population \(i\) and follow its lineage of ancestors into the past.
+Each row of \(A\) sums to one over non-negative entries, which makes it a probability distribution over source populations, so \(A_{ij}\) is the probability that the lineage sat in \(j\) one interval earlier and \(A_{ii}\) the probability that it stayed put.
+Forward in time \(A\) is a table of migrant proportions; backward in time it is the transition matrix of a Markov chain on demes, and a genealogy is one walk of that chain.

 If we subtract \(X_i(t)\) from both sides, the mechanism is in plain view: